 When we receive a complaint, we record all the information you have given to us.
 We use that information to resolve your complaint.
 If your complaint reasonably requires us to contact some other person, we may decide to give to that other person some of the information contained in your complaint.
 We do this as infrequently as possible, but it is a matter for our sole discretion as to whether we do give information, and if we do, what that information is.

 We may also compile statistics showing information obtained from this source to assess the level of service we provide, but not in a way that could identify you or any other person.

 Affiliate and business partner information

 This is information given to us by you in your capacity as an affiliate of us or as a business partner.
-It allows us to recognise visitors that you have referred to us, and to credit to you commission due for such referrals.
+It allows us to recognize visitors that you have referred to us, and to credit to you the commission due for such referrals.
 It also includes information that allows us to transfer commission to you.
 The information is not used for any other purpose.

 We undertake to preserve the confidentiality of the information and of the terms of our relationship.
 We expect any affiliate or partner to agree to reciprocate this policy.

 Use of information we collect through automated systems when you visit our website

 Cookies are small text files that are placed on your computer's hard drive by your web browser when you visit any website.
 They allow information gathered on one web page to be stored until it is needed for use on another, allowing a website to provide you with a personalised experience and the website owner with statistics about how you use the website so that it can be improved.

 Some cookies may last for a defined period of time, such as one day or until you close your browser.
 Others last indefinitely.